Getting Smilies Painted on Your Soul

 - Delirium, the Anthropomorphic Personification of madness in The Sandman, once encountered a little girl who paid her a compliment.
 "So I did something to her.
 Something so that she'll always be happy.
 Always be happy forever and ever and ever."
 Different from most examples of this trope, in that Delirium did this not for ulterior motives, but because of her Blue and Orange Morality born of madness.

-- In Action Comics #900, Lex Luthor merges with a powerful Energy Being from the Phantom Zone that grants him godlike power.
+- In Action Comics #900, the finale of the "Black Ring" story arc, Lex Luthor merges with a powerful Energy Being from the Phantom Zone that grants him godlike power.
 As a demonstration of his new power, he sent a wave of pure bliss through all of creation.
 Of course, it didn't last.
 One of the conditions for keeping this new power was that it couldn't be used to do anything negative such as killing Superman and Luthor being Luthor couldn't accept that.

 - In Supergod, this is one of the creepiest aspects of Morrigan Lugus.
 In spite of being a huge bloated undead abomination, its presence biochemically forces human brains into a state of religious and sexual ecstasy, making the humans kneel before it in prayer and masturbation.
 Oh, and the same spores that have this effect on the brain also destroy the lungs - the first batches of scientists died.